-Chief Executive Officer/Chief Financial and Operating Officer Julia Hawkins joined F&G Life Re as the CFO and COO in April 2021.
+Chief Executive Officer/Chief Financial and Operating Officer/MLRO Julia Hawkins joined F&G Life Re as the CFO and COO in April 2021.
 She took on the role of Interim CEO in February 2022 when Ms. Young stepped down as an officer of the Company.
 Ms. Hawkins became CEO in September 2022.
 She is an experienced and Chartered Professional Accountant with over 15 years' people management experience in the financial services industry.
 Prior to joining F&G Life Re, served as Chief Financial Officer at Northstar Financial Services in Bermuda.
 She spent the early part of her career at BF&M Insurance Group and most recently served as the AVP of Retirement Benefits for five years, where she led the pensions and annuity lines of business.
 Interim Chief Risk Officer Julie Hodges joined F&G Life Re as the Interim CRO in January 2023.
-Ms. Hodges currently serves as the Vice President of Enterprise Risk Management with dedicated focus on the Institutional channel at F&G. With 35 years of risk management experience, Ms. Hodges is responsible for integrating effective risk management within F&G processes, helping identify and quantify potential risks, and evaluating effective risk management strategies.
+Ms. Hodges currently serves as the Vice President, Head of Operational Risk for the F&G Group.
+With 35 years of risk management experience, Ms. Hodges is responsible for integrating effective risk management within F&G processes, helping identify and quantify potential risks, and evaluating effective risk management strategies.
 Prior to joining F&G in July 2021, Ms. Hodges spent most of her career at Principal Financial Group working in Internal Audit, Enterprise Risk Management, and Information Security and Risk.
 Ms. Hodges earned her B.A. in Business Management at the University of Northern Iowa.
 She also earned designations for Certified Internal Auditor, Certified Financial Services Auditor, Certified Anti-Money Laundering Specialist, and Certified in Risk Management Assurance.
-Chief Compliance Officer/MLRO Sue Santedicola joined the F&G Group as Chief Compliance Officer of F&G Life Re and F&G Cayman Re in August 2020.
-Ms. Santedicola worked with EFG Bank, Cayman National Bank and Walkers in senior compliance roles before joining FGL Holdings.
-Ms. Santedicola also worked for Deutsche Bank (Cayman) Ltd. from 2007 to 2018 where she served as the Head of Compliance and Anti-Financial Crime.
-Ms. Santedicola was also a Director on the Boards of both Deutsche Bank (Cayman) Ltd. and Deutsche Bank International Trust Company (Cayman) Ltd. Prior to joining Deutsche Bank, Ms. Santedicola worked for both the Cayman Islands Monetary Authority and the Cayman Islands Financial Reporting Authority from 1997 to 2007.
-Ms. Santedicola received an LLB from Liverpool University in the UK (through the Cayman Islands Law School) and B.A from Ryerson University in Toronto Canada.
 Assistant Secretary Tessa Cantonwine joined F&G Life Re as the Assistant Secretary in April 2022.
 Ms. Cantonwine joined the F&G Group in April 2016.
 As a corporate paralegal with 11 years' experience, Ms. Cantonwine currently serves as the elected Assistant Secretary of the F&G Group and is responsible for managing and assisting with all aspects of corporate governance, entity management, and insurance/other governmental regulatory reporting for the company.
 Additionally, she provides support to the General Counsel & Secretary and executives of F&G. Prior to joining the F&G Group, Ms. Cantonwine worked for Wells Fargo Bank, N.A., and Belin McCormick, P.C. in their Corporate practice area.
 Ms. Cantonwine earned her B.A. in Psychology (Minor in History) from Simpson College, her M.A. in History from Iowa State University, and later obtained a Certificate of Specialization from the Paralegal Program at Des Moines Area Community College.
 Additionally, she has also earned an Advanced Certified Paralegal ("ACP") credential through the National Association of Legal Assistants and Paralegals ("NALA").
 Ms. Cantonwine is a member of both NALA and the Iowa Paralegal Association ("IPA"), and currently serves as Public Relations Liasion & Marketing Director for IPA.
 She is also a State of Iowa Notary Public.